 An old writing prof and a voice like Tom Waits: Fu-trell.

-His mother watches a pretty brunette straighten the young Devil's bow tie for Christian school prom.
+His mother watches a pretty brunette straighten her son's tie for Christian school prom.
 The gesture confirms his mother's idea of herself as a girl.

 True or false?
 Jesus divided birds by walkers and hoppers.